Many bounded versions of undecidable problems are NP-hard: Halting problems as root problems

 $\NHALT$ will be the root problem to prove the hardness of the bounded Post correspondence problem (\Cref{ssec:PCP}) and the bounded matrix mortality problem (\Cref{ssec:ZULCandMM}). $\NHALTAll$ will be the root problem to prove the hardness of the bounded Tiling problem (\Cref{ssec:TILING}).

-While reductions for undecidable problems usually stem from the deterministic halting problem $\HALT$, here we need non-deterministic halting problems in order to prove hardness of the bounded versions.
+While reductions for undecidable problems usually stem from the deterministic halting problem $\HALT$, here we need non-deterministic halting problems in order to prove $\NP$-hardness of the bounded versions.
 Canonical extensions of the reductions from $\HALT$ to a non-deterministic halting problem lead to different choices of root problems.
-For example, the Post correspondence problem asks for the existence of a \emph{finite} match.
-This is similar to $\NHALT$, which asks for a single halting computational path.
-In contrast, the tiling problem asks whether \emph{every} tiling terminates, which is similar to $\NHALTAll$, asking whether \emph{every} computation path is a halting path.
+For example, the Post correspondence problem has a similar structure as $\NHALT$, while the structure of the tiling problem relates to $\NHALTAll$.
+We will elaborate on these structures in the corresponding sections.

 We expect that other variants of the halting problem serve as root problems for other complexity results; see \Cref{sec:questions} for further discussion.